CU Spaceflight

-CU Spaceflight is a student-run society at Cambridge University.
+CU Spaceflight is a student-run society at the University of Cambridge.
 It is founded with the aim of achieving access to space, with minimal financial expenses.
 The society is supported by the Cambridge-MIT Institute.

 History

 The society was founded in the summer of 2006, with the specific goal of launching a rocket into space for less than GBP£1000.

 As of November, 2007, CU Spaceflight has launched five non-crewed high-altitude balloons, of which two were not successful: Nova 2 was blown into the North Sea and Nova 5 failed to ignite the Martlet 1 solid rocket motor, but landed in a reusable state.

 CU Spaceflight is a participant of the UK High Altitude Society.

 Owlstone Photography Prize

 On 27 June 2007, CU Spaceflight won the Owlstone Photography Prize, having submitted an unenhanced photograph from the Nova 1 flight, displaying the curvature of the Earth as seen from Near space.
-The entry was entitled "Earth from 32km".
+The entry was entitled "Earth from 32 km".
 CU Spaceflight won a cash prize and 25-hours of workshop time.